code-terror/roxmltree/README.md

 ## Why read-only?

-Because in some cases all you need is to retrieve some data from an XML document.
+Because in somees all you need is to retrieve some data from an XML document.
 And for such cases, we can make a lot of optimizations.

 As for *roxmltree*, it's fast not only because it's read-only, but also because